-This SOW is under the Central Technical Architecture Service (C24258) contract.
+This SOW is under the Central Delivery Management Services (C24262) contract.
 All Terms and Conditions of this Call Off Contract apply unless otherwise noted.

-And the second s SOW Number [Please contact commercial or HoR for reference number and refer to the process for using centralised contracts.
-This is particularly important if you are unsure about sourcing decision or anticipate aligned SOWs are required under the collaboration agreement] SOW Title Buyer The Secretary of State for the Home Department ('the Buyer') Supplier Cognizant Technology Solutions (UK) ('the Supplier') Buyer Representative [Name - Role: This should be the key day-to-day contact (preferably technical) who will work with the supplier lead to ensure effective service leadership] Email: Telephone: Supplier Work Package Lead [Name - Role: The Work Package Lead must be present at all planning meetings, SCRUMS etc to deliver and direct the supplier team] Email: Telephone: Start Date Day/Month/Year Duration (months) Months: Days: End Date: Charging Approach The applicable charging method(s) for this SOW is: 1.
+SOW Number [Please contact commercial or HoR for reference number and refer to the process for using centralised contracts.
+This is particularly important if you are unsure about sourcing decision or anticipate aligned SOWs are required under the collaboration agreement] SOW Title Buyer The Secretary of State for the Home Department ('the Buyer') Supplier PA Consulting Services Ltd ('the Supplier') Buyer Representative [Name - Role: This should be the key day-to-day contact (preferably technical) who will work with the supplier lead to ensure effective service leadership] Email: Telephone: Supplier Work Package Lead [Name - Role: The Work Package Lead is the Supplier lead for this SoW.
+Email: Telephone: Start Date Day/Month/Year Duration (months) Months: Days: End Date: Charging Approach The applicable charging method(s) for this SOW is: 1.
 Capped Time and Materials (CTM) 2.
 Incremental Fixed Price 3.
 Time and Materials (T&M) 4.
 Fixed Price 5.
 A combination of two or more of the above Charging methods.
+6. Expenses (Note: Subsistence will not be paid.
 Invoicing Purchase Order to be raised prior to, or no later than 10 Working Days from the Start Date.

 Purchase Order to be raised by: [Name - Email Address] Once SOWs have been agreed the Supplier shall be entitled to raise invoices to the Buyer monthly in arrears.

-Payment Terms are 30 Calendar Days from receipt of a valid invoice Costing The Charges under this SOW should be calculated using the Central Technical Architecture contract (C24258) and any agreed Charges should be included in this SOW.
+Payment Terms are 30 Calendar Days from receipt of a valid invoice.
+Costing The Charges under this SOW should be calculated using the Central Delivery Management Services (C24262) and any agreed Charges should be included in this SOW.
 Further, once finalised, the SOW Pricing Template should only be amended with the agreement of both Parties under Variation.
 Indicative Team The delivery location for this SOW is: Location 1.
 London 2.
 Croydon 3.
 Manchester 4.
 Sheffield 5.
 Working from home - (please confirm base office location) 6.
-Other - (please confirm base office location) Security The security clearance level required for this SOW is: Clearance 1.
-BPSS Requirement: 2.
+Other - (please confirm base office location) Security The security clearance level required for this SOW is S: Clearance Requirement: 1.
+BPSS 2.
 CTC 3.
 SC 4.
 NPPV3 5.
 DV 6.
-Other - (please confirm) Business Continuity Define any top level BCDR (Business Continuity and requirements. d Disaster Recovery) , Please provide a link to additional explanation or documentation if this requires elaboration, which may be portfolio processes/ procedures/ documents.
+Other - (please confirm) Business Continuity Define any top level BCDR (Business Continuity and Disaster Recovery) requirements. • Please provide a link to additional explanation or documentation if this requires elaboration, which may be portfolio processes/ procedures/ documents.
 This should define any requirements specific to the tools/services/systems being supported, where this will be the responsibility of the Supplier.
+Maximum Value of this SOW £##,### (Excluding VAT)
-Maximum Value of this SOW £##,### (Excluding VAT) SMP / ISMS / SAL / Other Security Requirements System, specific Security Aspects Letter to other specific security controls are required for this SOW.
-Please provide a link to additional explanation or documentation if this requires elaboration, which may be portfolio processes/proce Note: we have a standard assignment security plan

-GDPR Consider the Parties position in relation to GDPR/Data Processing under the SOW and if relevant complete ANNEX 1 to this SOW ANNEX 1 completed - Yes / No TUPE Does TUPE apply to this SOW, Buyer representative to confirm - delete as appropriate: Yes / No If 'Yes' Parties to discuss and agree TUPE implications under this SOW Equipment The equipment required under this SOW: Provider Equipment Buyer / Supplier Please list equipment to be provided under this SOW.
+SMP / ISMS / SAL / Other Security Requirements [Consider whether a Security Management Plan, Information Security Management System, specific Security Aspects Letter to other specific security controls are required for this SOW.
+Please provide a link to additional explanation or documentation if this requires elaboration, which may be portfolio processes/procedures/documents.]
+Note: we have a standard assignment security plan that we can share GDPR Consider the Parties position in relation to GDPR/Data Processing under the SOW and if relevant complete ANNEX 1 to this SOW ANNEX 1 completed - Yes / No TUPE Does TUPE apply to this SOW, Buyer representative to confirm - delete as appropriate: Yes / No If 'Yes' Parties to discuss and agree TUPE implications under this SOW Equipment The equipment required under this SOW: Provider Equipment Buyer / Supplier Please list equipment to be provided under this SOW.
 1. INSERT LIST OF EQUIPMENT